 Frogeye leaf spot, caused by the fungus Cerospora sojina, is a common soybean foliar disease in the South.
 It’s a more recent disease in Midwestern states and has spread into the upper Midwest as well.
 Warmer winter temperatures, susceptible soybean germplasm and reduced tillage lead to more frequent outbreaks of frogeye leaf spot.
-Plant pathologists recommend farmers prepare to defend against this potentially yield-robbing disease every year.
+Plant pathologists recommend growers prepare to defend against this potentially yield-robbing disease every year.

-“We have millions of acres of disease hosts across major soybean regions and bucket loads of inoculants because of minimum tillage and residue on soil surfaces,” says Dr. Alison Robertson, Extension field crops plant pathologist, Iowa State University.
+“We have millions of acres of disease hosts across major soybean regions and bucket loads of inoculants because of minimum tillage and residue on soil surfaces,” says Dr. Alison Robertson, extension field crops plant pathologist, Iowa State University.
 “In areas such as low-lying river bottoms and with water sources such as humidity, you’re more at risk of frogeye leaf spot.”

 Risk of disease is also highest when soybeans are grown continuously in the same field, especially in reduced-tillage situations.
-The disease primarily thrives in infested crop residue, and spreads via infected seed and airborne spores.
+The disease primarily survives in infested crop residue, and spreads via infected seed and airborne spores.

 Identification and Lifecycle